Understanding the Costs of Personal Injury Cases and Fees

 How Are Attorney Fees Determined in North and South Carolina?

 In North Carolina, lawyers must follow specific rules outlined in the Rules of Professional Conduct set forth by the North Carolina State Bar to set their rates.
 These rules of conduct specify how an attorney can establish and collect fees from clients, among other legal duties.
 An attorney may charge rates in line with their level of experience and knowledge.
-More experienced lawyers often charge higher fees than less experienced lawyers.
+More experienced lawyers often charge higher fees than less experienced lawyers.The Rules of Professional Conduct in North Carolina also clearly outline that attorneys cannot charge or collect excessive fees for the expenses or work put into a case.

-• Time and labor required to perform the specific legal service
+- Time and labor required to perform the specific legal service

-• The fees customarily charged in the area for similar legal services
+- The fees customarily charged in the area for similar legal services

-• The amount of money involved and the results obtained by the attorney
+- The amount of money involved and the results obtained by the attorney

-• The nature and length of the client-attorney relationship
+- The nature and length of the client-attorney relationship

-• The experience, reputation, and abilities of the lawyer performing the service
+- The experience, reputation, and abilities of the lawyer performing the service

-• Whether the fees are fixed or contingent
+- Whether the fees are fixed or contingent

-In South Carolina, the Rules of Professional Conduct for attorneys are much the same.
+In South Carolina, attorneys’ Rules of Professional Conduct are much the same.
 They also outline fees based on the scope of representation, the division of fees between lawyers who are not in the same firm, and the charging of advance fees in some types of cases.
 Each state bar has the power to discipline lawyers who violate fee rules, including taking away the lawyer’s license to practice law.

 What Is a Contingency Fee?